 Jupyter Notebook problems

-Let’s say you set you can variable and can see it in PYTHONPATH.
+Let’s say you set your variable and can see it in PYTHONPATH.

-you import sys; print(sys.version) from a command line and it’s there, but when you run the same command in a Jupyter Notebook it’s not there.
+You run import sys; print(sys.path) from a command line and it’s there, but when you run the same command in a Jupyter Notebook it’s not there.
 That’s because Jupyter has its own PATH variable called JUPYTER_PATH.

 If you need to quickly add to it, you can start a notebook with: